-The results of independent monitoring will be reported directly to the Board of Trustees and circulated to Summit Learning Trust and our academies.
+The results of independent monitoring will be reported directly to the Board of Trustees and circulated to Summit Learning Trust and the Academies.

-Summit Learning Trust, the academies and their Local Governing Body may carry out additional monitoring at their discretion.
+Summit Learning Trust, the Academies and their Local Governing Body may carry out additional monitoring at their discretion.

-The Central Data Team will produce a half-termly report on data protection activity, which will be submitted to the Trust Board.
+The Central Data Team will produce a half-termly report on data protection activity, which will be submitted to...